Does Acupuncture for Chronic Pain Work?

 Acupuncture is the therapeutic use of very thin, hair-width needles to stimulate specific points on the body in order to reduce pain or disease and promote wellbeing.
 You may be thinking "But I hate needles; this sounds too painful!"

-In my own experience, the needle insertion feels like a slight pinch, which disappears in a few seconds.
+In my own experience with using acupuncture for chronic pain, the needle insertion feels like a slight pinch, which disappears in a few seconds.
 If there is any discomfort, the acupuncturist will remove the needle.

 After insertion, you usually cannot feel the needles.
 Occasionally, there may be a sense of warmth or heaviness around the insertion point.
-The needles are typically left in for 15-30 minutes while you rest.
+The needles are typically left in for 15 to 30 minutes while you rest.

 Stimulating acupuncture points restores the flow of qi along the meridians, improving the health of the individual and restoring balance.